jacksoncouse/Guide/catalogue.md

 The CCK uses file-naming conventions to classify and organize documents and files.

 Naming things is one of the hardest things to do in computer science.
-The goal of the CCK filing system has several goals: long-term sustainabilty, ease of use, platform independacne, and portability.
+The CCK filing system uses codes to organize all of the various digital assets that go into making a story.
+What this means, basically, is that the way you name your files tells our system where they should be published.
+The goal of this system is long-term sustainabilty, ease of use, platform independacne, and portability for all of our documents.

-The core of the CCK asset management strategy is a heirarchy of content area, package, and asset profiles.
-Like the HURIDOCS system, the file classification system uses unique alpha-numerical codes to segment digital files by type and purpose, thereby embedding metadata right into the file name.
+#### File naming conventions

+You have to name your files according to the codes for the system to work.

-Files must be submitted wit the following format: `YYMMDD-###-story-name.file`, where `YYMMDD` is the file creation date and `###` is the content-type claissification (full listing of types below).
-That is, `file creation date` dash `classification` dash `story name` dot `file type abbreviation`.
+Files must be named with the following format: `YYMMDD-###-story-name.file`, where `YYMMDD` is the file creation date and `###` is the content-type classification (full listing of types below).
+That is, `file creation date`-`classification`-`story name`.`file type abbreviation`, all without spaces (use dashes instead).

 This chart gives an example, for a story about the Zimbabwe election: